galaxyproject/galaxy-hub/src/galaxy-project/statistics/index.md

 ## Platforms in Publications

 In late 2017 the project started tracking which specific [platforms](/src/use/index.md) (besides usegalaxy.org) that were used or referenced in publications.
-Here are the platforms that have been mentioned in more than 20 publications since we started tracking this.
+Here are the platforms that have been mentioned in more than 30 publications since we started tracking this, as of December 2019

 <table class="table">
   <tr>